 Assessments & Skill Acquisition Plans

-JoyBridge focuses heavily on the importance and value of intentional parent training.
-We provide parents and guardians of our clients with education and support to help them gain valuable skills to partner in helping their children succeed.
-This is a vital part of our services.
-We help customize plans around each family’s unique situation.
-Parent Training helps ensure that parents are educated on their children’s progress and plans.
+JoyBridge Kids focuses heavily on the importance and value of intentional parent support.
+We provide parents and caregivers with education and support to help them gain valuable skills in helping their children succeed throughout their daily lives.
+This is a vital and foundational part of our services.
+Parent support/training is based on each family’s unique culture, situation, and priorities of need.

-Having supportive family members and friends who consistently use the strategies of ABA can catalyze significant growth.
+Having supportive family members and friends who consistently use the strategies of ABA can catalyze significant growth!
 Parents who are eager to learn from these techniques are vitally important for maximizing a child’s outcome.
+JoyBridge Kids families are expected to participate in caregiver training with their child’s BCBA, and will also be encouraged to observe and participate in ABA, SLP, and OT sessions with their child’s core team of staff.

 Play & Social Skills